Funny dialogue is a tough one.

-Even guys who specialised in comedy, who are famous for their sparky dialogue, couldn’t put this process into words in a way that they could really, hand on heart stand by and say – ‘that’s how it works.’
+Even people who specialised in comedy, who are famous for their sparky dialogue, couldn’t put this process into words in a way that they could really, hand on heart stand by and say – ‘that’s how it works.’

-Or ‘You’re either funny or you’re not.
+They all pretty well said: ‘You’re either funny or you’re not.
 If you get laughs, you are, if you don’t, then you’re not.’

 That’s how the comedy reaches the viewers in the end of course, but if you just try to write funny lines the odds are you will only ever produce something that is shallow, and unsustaining.

-The only recommendation these writer friends of mine all did have was to start with the characters, and look at what they want, and try to introduce a gap between their perception of themselves, and the reality of what they are really like.
+Start with the characters, and look at what they want, and try to introduce a gap between their perception of themselves, and the reality of what they are really like.

 Think of Basil Fawlty.
 Or the boss in The Office.
 Each time there is a massive gap between the sort of guy they see themselves to be, and the sort of guy we see them to be.

-Maybe that helps a little?
+Maybe that helps a little.